Daytona Beach Transportation

 Head south on Interstate 95 to exit number 216A and head east on US-92 / International Speedway Blvd. to AIA and the beaches.

-Distance from Daytona Beach
+Distance to Daytona Beach from:

 - St. Augustine, 62 miles